No.3647

 Automotive Software (Automakers & Auto Parts Suppliers) Market in Japan: Key Research Findings 2024

-Domestic Automotive Software (Automakers & Auto Parts Suppliers) Market Size Estimated at 644,000 Million Yen in 2024, Forecasted to Approach 1 Trillion Yen by 2030
+Domestic Automotive Software (Developed by OEMs & Auto Parts Suppliers) Market Size Estimated at 644 Billion Yen in 2024, Forecasted to Approach 1 Trillion Yen by 2030

-Yano Research Institute (the President, Takashi Mizukoshi) has conducted a survey on the automotive software (developers) market in Japan, and found out the trends of automotive software (controller software and automotive IT software) from software developers’ perspective, the changes in development formation, challenges, and future directions.
-This press release announces our forecasts on transition of the automotive software market size to 2030 and the ratio of controller software to automotive IT software.
+Yano Research Institute (the President, Takashi Mizukoshi) has conducted a survey on the automotive software market in Japan, and found out the trends of automotive software (controller software and automotive IT software) by OEMs and autoparts suppliers, the changes in architecture, challenges, and future directions.
+This press release announces our forecasts on the market size and market composition of automotive software by 2030.

 Market Overview